For Clients: Submissions

 Deliverables

-CESE can provide customized electronic data deliverables to its customers.
-Electronic data transfer can be provided in Excel or Adobe PDF.
-CESE is more than willing to customize the format to meet customers’ needs.
+CESE can provide electronic data deliverables in Excel or PDF format.
+CESE is more than willing to customize the format to meet customer needs.

 For laboratory information, price quotations, or other questions please contact: